ramcarreno/rag-improvements/README.md

 [BRIGHT](https://huggingface.co/datasets/xlangai/BRIGHT), specifically the `biology` split.
 For evaluation, the `example` subset of the same split is used.

-The repository is organized into two subpackages:
+The repository is organized into three subpackages:
 - **`models/`** contains the implemented RAG systems:
   - `BaselineRAG`: a basic reference implementation.
   - `ImprovedRAG`: a variant with pseudo-relevance feedback and query expansion.
 - **`scripts/`** contains scripts runnable from a CLI:
   - `query.py`: runs direct RAG queries.
   - `evaluation.py`: computes and prints evaluation results (see section below).
+- **`utils/`** contains misc utilities, currently only the logging system.

 ## Installation